hplp/ai-hardware-project-6501-group4/Final Report.md

 ---
 ## Experiment Flow
-- 1. Preprocess the MNIST dataset into a format suitable for TensorFlow training.
+1.	**Preprocess the MNIST dataset into a format suitable for TensorFlow training.**
-- 2. Train and quantize models on a local machine before transferring them to Raspberry Pi 4.
+2.	**Train and quantize models on a local machine before transferring them to Raspberry Pi 4.**
-- 3. Perform inference on a test set and collect performance metrics, including:
+3.	**Perform inference on a test set and collect performance metrics, including:**
-- **Average inference time**
+- Average inference time
-- **FPS**
+- FPS
-- **Accuracy**
+- Accuracy
-- **Resource usage (CPU, memory)**
+- Resource usage (CPU, memory)
-- 4. Discuss trade-offs between performance and accuracy among the models.
+4.	**Discuss trade-offs between performance and accuracy among the models.**

 ---
 ## Methodology
-- 1. Prepare the Raspberry Pi 4 environment, ensuring necessary libraries (TensorFlow Lite, psutil, etc.) are installed.
+1. Prepare the Raspberry Pi 4 environment, ensuring necessary libraries (TensorFlow Lite, psutil, etc.) are installed.
-- 2. Train models on the MNIST dataset using Python scripts.
+2. Train models on the MNIST dataset using Python scripts.
-- 3. Deploy quantized TFLite versions of the models on the Raspberry Pi 4.
+3. Deploy quantized TFLite versions of the models on the Raspberry Pi 4.
-- 4. Execute inference tasks and log metrics using monitoring tools.
+4. Execute inference tasks and log metrics using monitoring tools.
 ### Example inference command:
 ```python
 python3 classify_image.py --model_file <model.tflite> --image <test_image>